maria-antoniak/stories-online-communities/README.md

 You can read our preprint [here](https://github.com/maria-antoniak/stories-online-communities/blob/main/2023_preprint_where_stories.pdf).

-## The Storytelling in Online Communities (SOC) Corpus
+## The 🔭StorySeeker Dataset and Codebook

-We present the SOC Corpus, which includes 502 texts annotated with story- and event-spans.
+This dataset includes 502 texts annotated with story- and event-spans.

 Our full codebook can be found [here](https://github.com/maria-antoniak/stories-online-communities/blob/main/codebook.md).